kosmas58/compass-jquery-plugin/README.md

 <pre>stylesheets/jquery/ui</pre>

-To use the (localized) stylesheets and javacripts include:
+To use the stylesheets and javacripts include:

 <pre>
   = stylesheet_link_tag :ical, :media => 'screen, projection'